OCA/operating-unit/account_operating_unit/README.rst

    Then set the "Inter-OU Clearing"  account in "Inter-Operating Unit clearing account" field.

-3. Assign Operating Unit in Accounts.
+3. Go to *Accounting / Configuration / Accounting / Journals* and define, for
+   each Payment Method (journals of type cash or bank), the Operating Unit that will be used in payments.

 Usage